-Located in Midtown between Times Square and Rockefeller Center, the NYC Diamond District is one of the most unique blocks in the city.
-It has a distinctly old-school New York feel even as the city changes rapidly around it.
+Located in Midtown Manhattan between Times Square and Rockefeller Center, the NYC Diamond District is one of the most unique blocks in the city.
+Once you turn off sixth avenue, it has a distinctly old-school New York feel even as the city changes rapidly around it.
 A Smithsonian article compared its operation to that of an old world bazaar (negotiating price is a huge, extremely important part of transactions in the district).
 Whether you’re buying a diamond, selling diamonds, having an engagement ring appraised, or checking out the block’s Art Deco architecture, West 47th street is a very exciting, sometimes overwhelming place.

 1. 90% of diamonds in the US come into the country through New York City.

-2. There are over 2,600 businesses in the Diamond District, many of which are located in one of 25 jewelry “exchanges” in the district.
+2. There are over 2,600 businesses in the district, many of which are located in one of 25 jewelry “exchanges.”

 3. Many deals are finalized by a handshake and a Yiddish blessing: “mazl un brokhe.”
 Mazl is meant to wish the seller luck, and brokhe is intended to wish the buyer future success.